cups-code/hotcuppa/content/index.md

 title: this is hotcuppa.
 ---
 # welcome!
-**a digital garden dedicated to my blogs, posts, and generally just life**
+**a personal digital garden dedicated to my blogs, thoughts, and generally just life**

 Let’s get straight to the point.
 This is *hotcuppa*.